Becoming the People of the Talmud

 View table of contents and excerpt

-Winner of the 2011 National Jewish Book Award for Scholarship
+Winner of the 2011 Nahum M. Sarna Memorial Award of the Jewish Book Council

 "A vital addition to any Jewish studies library in America."—Jewish Book World